Introduction:

 2. Create a Safe Space

-Provide your cat with a quiet room away from the door where they can relax.
+Make sure your cat has a peaceful space far from the door where they can relax.
 If possible, leave some toys or a favorite blanket for them to snuggle with.

 3. Avoid Halloween Treats